-Gilbert Willie is focused on increasing educational rigor and increasing student achievement by building the capacity of its employees including teachers, leaders, support staff, and ancillary staff.
-Gilbert Willie provides ongoing professional development for administrators, teachers and staff to build content and effective instruction strategies, bridge gaps, embrace diversity, and build a culture of trust and respect.
+J.W.
+Long is focused on increasing educational rigor and increasing student achievement by building the capacity of its employees including teachers, leaders, support staff, and ancillary staff.
+The district provides ongoing professional development for administrators, teachers and staff to build content and effective instruction strategies, bridge gaps, embrace diversity, and build a culture of trust and respect.
+The district provides job-embedded, data-driven, and classroom-focused professional development through Professional Learning Communities (PLC's) and collaboarative team meetings.
+PLC's assist in the development of teachers as they learn TEKS based strategies, disaggregate student data, increase the rigor and depth of knowledge in the classroom, learn effective instructional strategies, and content knowledge.
 Being TERRELL PROUD - TIGER STRONG will lead with the vision of EXPECT MORE.
 ACHIEVE MORE.
-It is the instructional goal that ALL students 'grow' each year and that no students regress.
+It is the instructional goal that ALL students 'grow' each year and that no student regresses.
 Based on an analysis of data, students, and specific special populations, decisions are made to address the needs and supports necessary to master the challenging State academic standards.
 There is also a need for professional accountability to implement learning from professional development.